ssirin/Tech_Firm_Institutional_Investors/README.md

 # Tech Firm and Institutional Ownership
-This folder includes empirical analysis results for Sirin & Yilmaz paper on Institutional Ownership and Tech Firms paper.
+This folder includes empirical analysis results for Sirin & Yilmaz (2024) paper on tech firms and institutonal ownership.